tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/apimanagement/ApiManagementREST/Azure-API-Management-REST-API-Backend-entity.md

 ---
-title: "Azure API Management REST API Backend entity"
+title: "Azure API Management REST API - Backend entity"
-description: Reference documentation for the Backend entity in API Management that describes how the entity can be configured to skip certification chain validation when using a self-signed certificate. ms.custom: na ms.date: 05/09/2016 ms.reviewer: na
+description: Reference documentation for the 'Backend' entity in API Management that describes how the entity can be configured to skip certification chain validation when using a self-signed certificate. ms.custom: na ms.date: 05/09/2016 ms.reviewer: na